wechuli/application-ideas/bookworms.md

 - Have discussions and reviews about books
 - Social functionalities, leaderboards, personal reading list, favorites
 - provide intricate statistics on books read, pages, reading streaks, comparison with others
+- recommendation engine to recommend books based on titles.